steazox/HardcorePlus/README.md

 ## Description

-DeathBan is a Minecraft Spigot plugin designed to add a unique gameplay mechanic to your server.
+HardcorePlus is a Minecraft Spigot plugin designed to add a unique gameplay mechanic to your server.
 When players die, they will be temporarily banned from the server for a specified duration.
 This adds an extra layer of challenge and excitement to your Minecraft server.

 ## Features